California Prop 65 Testing

 How often should I test my products?

-How is California Prop 65 different from FDA regulations?
+How is Prop 65 different from FDA regulations?

 Does a positive test mean I cannot sell my product?